-"RESOLVED THAT pursuant to provisions of Section 188(1)(a) of Companies Act, 2013, and all other applicable provisions, if any, of the Companies Act, 2013 ('the Act'), the Companies (Meetings of Board and its Powers) Rules, 2014 and such other rules as may be applicable and amended from time to time and Regulation 23 of Securities and Exchange Board of India (LODR) Regulations, 2015, ("Regulations"), the consent of the members of the Company be and is hereby accorded to the Board of Directors of the Company to approve / ratify Material Related Party Transactions entered by the Company as defined under Regulations 23 of SEBI (Listing Obligation and Disclosure Requirement) Regulations, 2015 (SEBI Listing Regulations) with M/s.
-Camex Speciality Private Limited (Formerly known as Camex Reality Private Limited) for purchase / sale of goods and materials not exceeding ₹ 25 Crores for the financial year 2021-22.
+"RESOLVED THAT pursuant to provisions of Section 188(1)(a) of Companies Act, 2013, and all other applicable provisions, if any, of the Companies Act, 2013 ('the Act'), the Companies (Meetings of Board and its Powers) Rules, 2014 and such other rules as may be applicable and amended from time to time and Regulation 23 of Securities and Exchange Board of India (LODR) Regulations, 2015, ("Regulations"), the consent of the members of the Company be and is hereby accorded to the Board of Directors of the Company to approve Material Related Party Transactions to be entered into by the Company with M/s.
+Camex Industries for purchase / sale of goods and materials not exceeding ₹ 25 Crores in each year for the period of 3 years from the Financial Year 2022-23 to 2024-25.